sabicanasar/ch04-git-basics/exercise-1/README.md

 5. In the `README.md` file, make an ordered list of what you ate for breakfast today
+  1. 1 piece of cake
+  2. 1 omelet
+  3. Glass of water

 6. Using your terminal, add and commit the changes you've made to your repository.
 See [Making